gaswelder/che/about.md

 		foo();
 	}

 	// module2.c:
-	void foo() {
+	pub void foo() {
 		puts("Howdy, Globe!");
 	}

 	// command line:
-	$ mc main.c
+	$ che main.c

 The translator will replace every import statement with type declarations and function prototypes extracted from the referenced module.
 This is exactly what C programmers do, except they put the declarations into a separate file and include it.
-The translator will also track all the referenced files and put them to the C compiler's command line.
+The translator will also track all the referenced modules and put them to the C compiler's command line.

 Modules are searched first in the internal modules library, and then in